 In Section~\ref{sec:personalization}, we further evaluate the performance of our model at making predictions in scenarios of interest for counterfactual inference.
-We compare models in terms of their ability to capture heterogeneity in preferences across the population of households and evaluate the degree to which the predicted heterogeneity is predictive of actual behavior in the held out test set.
+We compare models in terms of their ability to capture heterogeneity in preferences across the population of households and evaluate the degree to which the predicted heterogeneity is predictive of actual behavior in the held-out test set.
 For example, we compare the predictions made for households who in the training data sample never purchased a particular UPC or have made no purchases at all from an entire product category.
-Among this group of ``never buyers,'' we show that the Nested Factorization model is able to correctly predict which of these households are relatively more or less likely to make a purchase in the held out test data.
+Among this group of ``never buyers'', we show that the Nested Factorization model is able to correctly predict which of these households are relatively more or less likely to make a purchase in the held-out test data.

-Section~\ref{sec:elasticities} examines the estimated own price and cross price elasticities.
+Section~\ref{sec:elasticities} examines the estimated own-price and cross-price elasticities.
 Finally, Section~\ref{sec:target-marketing} looks at the potential for targeted marketing efforts that are personalized based on the rich heterogeneity estimated by the Nested Factorization model.